IsHacker003/IsHacker003/README.md

 <img src="8867.Microshit_5F00_Logo_2D00_for_2D00_screen-1024x376.png"></img>

-*I hereby license this text under Creative Commons Zero 1.0 Universal, and release it into the public domain without any copyright restrictions.*
+*I hereby license this Markdown file under Creative Commons Zero 1.0 Universal, and release it into the public domain without any copyright restrictions.*